30 Types Of Marigolds You Should Be Growing

 African Marigolds

-Also known as the Aztec marigold and sometimes called American marigolds, African types come from Mexico, in the states Michoacán, Veracruz, and Puebla.
-They are deemed ‘African’ because they first arrived in southern Europe from North African sources.
-All African types are from the species Tagetes erecta.
+Also known as the Aztec marigold and sometimes called American marigolds, African types come from Mexico, in the states of Michoacan, Veracruz, and Puebla.
+They are deemed “African” because they first arrived in southern Europe from North African sources.
+All African types come from the species Tagetes erecta.

-Characteristics of these marigold flowers include their tendency for inflorescences to sit in a solitary fashion on slender stalks.
-Their colors range from yellow to red, and they are known to have been used by Pre-Hispanic peoples in various rituals.
-Today they are used ceremonially and in commercial and culinary settings.
+Characteristics of these types of marigolds include their tendency for inflorescences to sit in a solitary fashion on slender stalks.
+Their colors range from yellow to red, and Pre-Hispanic peoples are known to have used them in various rituals.
+Today, they are used ceremonially and in commercial and culinary settings.

 Signet Marigolds

-The signet marigold is the common name for marigolds in the Tagetes tenuifolia species.
+The signet marigold is the common name for types of marigolds in the Tagetes tenuifolia species.
 Its origins also lie in Mexico, across the entire country.
-Today you’ll find naturalized signet marigold plants in Columbia, Peru, and parts of Central America.
+Today, you’ll find naturalized signet marigold plants in Colombia, Peru, and parts of Central America.
 The most striking characteristic of signets is how they produce clusters of small single flowers.

 Common uses of signets involve their placement as companions in garden beds and in pest deterrence in general.
-They are some of the most common medicinally-valued marigold flowers and have been traditionally used to treat stomach and gastrointestinal ailments.
+They are some of the most common medicinally valued marigold flowers and have traditionally treated stomach and gastrointestinal ailments.

 Triploid Hybrids